Make It Yours

 In Obsidian, expand the .claude/commands/ folder in the left sidebar.
 Click any command file to open it - you can edit it like any document.

-For example, if /daily focuses too much on tasks, open daily.md and add “Always include my top 3 calendar events.”
+For example, if /morning focuses too much on tasks, open morning.md and add “Always include my top 3 calendar events.”

 Next time you run the command, the updated instructions will be given to claude.